kdflint/alliance-ship/docs/Vagrant_install_instructions.md

 browser on your host machine (not the vm) and http://127.0.0.1:9001 will retrieve the page served by the vm.

+[add the full url to the app]

+[add login creds - need to import static data somehow]

 ###7) Run the tests
 The tests have to be run in the vm since that is where the database lives.